 macOS Dictation for Developers: Code Reviews and PRs

-How developers use voice dictation to write PR descriptions, code review comments, and documentation without breaking flow state.
+How developers use macOS voice dictation to write PR descriptions, code review comments, and documentation, faster and without breaking flow state.

-Studies on developer productivity consistently find the same thing: the biggest time sink isn’t writing code — it’s everything around the code.
+The biggest time sink in software development isn’t writing code.
+It’s everything around the code.
 PR descriptions, review comments, Slack threads, postmortems, design docs, README updates.
-One analysis of engineering time found that developers spend roughly 30% of their workday writing prose, not code.
-And most of that prose gets typed in the cracks between implementation work, breaking flow state every time.
+Developers often spend a surprising share of their workday writing prose, not code, and most of that prose gets typed in the cracks between implementation work, breaking flow state every time.

 That context-switch cost is what makes voice input valuable for developers.
 Hold a hotkey, speak, release.
-Your words get transcribed on-device, cleaned up by a local LLM, and pasted into whatever app has focus.
+Your words get transcribed on-device, cleaned up by optional AI polish, and pasted into whatever app has focus.
 The whole cycle takes a second or two on Apple Silicon.
 No cloud API, no uploaded audio.

 Here’s how that fits into a developer’s actual day.